Calli-ope/snake/README.md

 The goal is to achieve the highest score without colliding with the border of the screen or the snake’s own tail.

 ## Features
-- Responsive Controls: Use arrow keys to navigate the snake.
+- Responsive controls: Use arrow keys to navigate the snake.
-- Score Tracking: Keep track of your score as you play.
+- Score tracking: Keep track of your score as you play.

 ## How to Play
-1. Run the game executable.
+1. Navigate to the game executable located in `cmake-build-debug/bin` and run it.
 2. Select `Play` to start the game.
 3. Control the snake using arrow keys.
 4. Collect bananas to grow the snake.